The generalised scaling function: a systematic study: Introduction

+As being in a conformal model, suitable superpositions of operators form dilatation operator eigenvectors with definite dimensions (eigenvalues), which are made up of a classical part plus an anomalous one.
+For instance, in the topical sector of operators (\ref{sl2op}) this spectral problem shows up dimensions

-where $\gamma (g,s,L)$ is the (renormalised) anomalous part.
-According to the AdS/CFT strong/weak duality, the set of anomalous dimensions of composite operators in ${\cal N}=4$ SYM coincides with the spectrum of energies of the corresponding string states, although the perturbative regimes are interchanged.
-The highly nontrivial problem of evaluating anomalous dimensions in ${\cal N}=4$ SYM was greatly simplified after the discovery of integrability in the purely bosonic $so(6)$ sector at one loop \cite {MZ}.
-Later on, indeed, this fact has been extended to the whole theory and at all loops in the sense that, for instance, any operator of the form (\ref {sl2op}) is associated to one solution of some Bethe Ansatz-like equations and then any anomalous dimension is expressed in terms of one solution \cite {BES}.
-Actually, this is only part of the full story, although the rest should not worry us in this context.
-In fact, an an important limitation emerges as a consequence of the {\it on-shell} character of the {\it asymptotic} Bethe Ansatz: as soon as the interaction reaches a range greater than the chain length, then it becomes modified by unpredicted {\it wrapping effects}.
-More precisely, the anomalous dimension is {\it in general} correct up to the $L-1$ loop in the (SYM) convergent, perturbative expansion, i.e. up to the order $g^{2L-2}$.
-Which in particular implies that the asymptotic Bethe Ansatz should give the right result whenever the subsequent limit (\ref{jlimit}) is applied, as in the {\it leading} expansion (\ref{sud}).
+where $\gamma (g,s,L)$ is the anomalous part.
+According to the AdS/CFT strong/weak coupling duality, the set of anomalous dimensions of composite operators in ${\cal N}=4$ SYM coincides with the energy spectrum of the $\text{AdS}_5\times\text{S}^5$ string theory (\cite{MWGKP,GKPII, FT} and references therein), although the perturbative regimes are interchanged.
+The highly nontrivial problem of evaluating the anomalous part in ${\cal N}=4$ SYM was greatly simplified by the discovery of integrability in the purely bosonic $so(6)$ sector at one loop \cite {MZ}.
+Later on, this fact has been extended to all the gauge theory sectors and at all loops in a way which shows up integrability in a weaker sense, but still furnishes the investigators many powerful tools \cite{BS}.
+More in detail, any operator ({\it e.g.} of the form (\ref {sl2op})) has been thought of as a state of a 'spin chain', whose hamiltonian is, of course, the dilatation operator itself, although the latter does not have an explicit expression of the spin chain form, but for the first few loops.
+Nevertheless, the large size ({\it asymptotic}) spectrum has turned out to be exactly described by certain Bethe Ansatz-like equations (the so-called Beisert-Staudacher equations, cf. \cite {BS,BES} and references therein).
+In other words, the anomalous dimensions coincide with the energies given by the Bethe Ansatz solutions (or roots): this is, of course, a great simplification of the initial spectral problem.

+Unfortunately, this is only part of the full story, albeit the rest should not worry us in the present context.
+In fact, an important limitation emerges as a consequence of the {\it asymptotic} character of the Bethe Ansatz: the latter ought to be modified by {\it wrapping effects} as soon as the (site-to-site) interaction range in the loop expansion of the dilatation operator becomes greater than the chain length.
+In other words, the anomalous dimension given by the asymptotic Bethe Ansatz is {\it in general} correct only up to $L-1$ loops in the (SYM) convergent perturbative expansion, {\it i.e.} up to the order $g^{2L-2}$.
+This implies that the asymptotic Bethe Ansatz should give the right result whenever the limit (\ref{jlimit}) below is applied and the leading contribution (\ref{sud}) considered.